MBA Comparison, Updated June 2026

 Specialisation: When the Generalist MBA Is Not the Right Pick

 Most of the cheap-tier MBAs are generalist programmes.
 WGU offers Healthcare Management and IT Management concentrations within the MBA frame.
 UoPeople is generalist only.
-UF Online MBA offers nine concentration tracks (Real Estate, Entrepreneurship, Marketing, etc.) within the same flat price.
 ENMU is generalist.
-SNHU's MBA at $659 per credit ($23,724 for the 36-credit programme, not the cheapest tier but worth knowing) offers 19 concentrations including Cyber Security, Forensic Accounting, and Healthcare Management.
+SNHU's MBA at $659 per credit (roughly $19,770 for the 30-credit programme, not the cheapest tier but worth knowing) offers a broad set of concentrations including Cyber Security, Forensic Accounting, and Healthcare Management.
+Among AACSB programmes, UF Warrington's online MBA offers concentration tracks (Real Estate, Entrepreneurship, Marketing, and others), though at its roughly $49,000 price it sits well above the cheap tier.

 The practical rule: if your career goal needs a specific functional credential (CPA pathway, healthcare administration certification, supply chain management body of knowledge), pick an MBA that maps to that body.
 WGU's healthcare and IT tracks are a good cheap fit for those two areas.
-UF Online's Real Estate concentration is one of very few accredited real-estate-focused online MBAs at this price point.
 For everything else, a generalist MBA from any of the cheap-tier schools is functionally equivalent.

 For a deeper specialisation comparison, sister-site BestOnlineMBAProgram.com covers concentration-by-concentration MBA shopping across the full price spectrum.